hiruna72/squigualiser/docs/pipeline_basic.md

 Here we will go through each step from the raw signals file (slow5) to generating plots.

 For this we will use `r9.4_450bps.nucleotide` DNA dataset.
 The dataset is at `test/data/raw/pipelines/pipeline_0/r9.4_450bps.nucleotide`.
+Note that the script must be executed inside the virtual environment where squigualiser is installed.

 ## Pipeline variables
 The following variables must be changed before running the bash script.